Semantic-Org/Semantic-UI/README.md

     http://semantic-ui.com/download

-Or download the entire library and build out the code yourself using Grunt or another package management system.
+Or download the entire library and build out the code yourself using [http://gruntjs.com/](Grunt) or another package management system.

     git clone git@github.com:quirkyinc/semantic.git

 If you prefer to download the whole kit and kaboodle you can grab that as well.

     http://semantic-ui.com/ui/semantic.min.css
     http://semantic-ui.com/ui/semantic.min.js